magenta-aps/vagrant-ansible-example/README.md

 ### I can't serve HTTP from guest to host

-Could be related to using Virtualbox.
-When using vagrant with Virtualbox, you'll be prompted to choose a bridged network interface.
+Could be related to using VirtualBox.
+When using Vagrant with VirtualBox, you'll be prompted to choose a bridged network interface.
 Select the interface that is being used to connect to the internet.

 Also, try to forward ports in your `Vagrantfile` by adding this line:

     config.vm.network "forwarded_port", guest: 8000, host: 8000

-### What if I don't like virtualbox?
+### What if I don't like VirtualBox?

 Fortunately several other providers can be utilized, specifically:
 * `lxc`